eqNj/eqN-PD2-Filter/README.md

 Paladin shields with any All Resistance or high Enhanced Damage will now show such ([#r] or [ed]) behind their names instead of in front.

-Potion names have been greatly shrunk across the board, and greater mana potions now still show in Hell.
+Potion names have been greatly shrunk across the board, and greater mana potions will still show in Hell.

 Restructured item name formatting to help reduce visual clutter.